Frequently Asked Questions (FAQ)

 Generally, a Fire Department is a municipal department governed by a city manager and or city council.
 A Fire District is a Special District that collects taxes and is governed by an elected 5 or 7 person board.
 A Fire Department usually competes for funds with other city departments (library, roads, parks etc.).
 A Fire District or Fire Authority collects taxes only for itself and does not compete with other departments or agencies.

 How many Fire Agencies are in Lane County?

-There are 16 Fire Agencies in Lane County.
+There are 17 Fire Agencies in Lane County, 16 of which are all volunteer or a combination of career & volunteer.
 About five years ago there were 21 Fire Agencies in Lane County.
 The number is lower because of mergers and consolidations.

 What is the difference between a Fire District and a Fire Authority?